eliofio/PrOpRe/README.md

 # 5 - ResRel-MPI.py

 ## 5.1 - Scope
-This program serves as the core component for calculating Resolution-Relevance (H<sub>s</sub>-H<sub>k</sub>) points, which involves varying the number of retained sites and different mappings.
+This program serves as the core component for calculating Resolution-Relevance ($H_s$ - $H_k$) points, which involves varying the number of retained sites and different mappings.
 The calculation process involves several steps:

 1. Calculation of the all-atom _RSD map_ between each frame and the other frames, requiring alignment between each frame pair.
 2. Construction of a dendrogram based on the all-atom RSD map of the trajectory using the average linkage UPGMA algorithm.
 3. Cutting the dendrogram to determine the cutoff value that allows for the distinction of all atomistic conformations.
 4. Starting with a number of retained sites equal to $N_{\text{atoms}}-1$, a random mapping is proposed.
-Based on the pre-determined cutoff, the number of clusters at that cutoff is enstablished for this configuration, and the H<sub>s</sub>-H<sub>k</sub> point is computed.
+Based on the pre-determined cutoff, the number of clusters at that cutoff is enstablished for this configuration, and the $H_s$ - $H_k$ point is computed.
-5. Steps 4 is repeated for a specified number _M_ of mappings (by default, _M = 50_).
+5. Steps 4 is repeated for a specified number $M$ of mappings (by default, $M = 50$).
-6. Gradually reducing the number _N_ of retained sites, steps 4 and 5 are iterated until no atoms are retained.
+6. Gradually reducing the number $N$ of retained sites, steps 4 and 5 are iterated until no atoms are retained.
-7. Finally, a complete curve of H<sub>s</sub>-H<sub>k</sub> points is drawn, ready for analysis, with the primary goal of calculating the optimal number of sites (look **[Section 6](#6---hs-hk-plotpy)**).
+7. Finally, a complete curve of $H_s$ - $H_k$ points is drawn, ready for analysis, with the primary goal of calculating the optimal number of sites (look **[Section 6](#6---hs-hk-plotpy)**).

 For better comprehension, **Figure 1** illustrates the flux diagram representing steps 4-5-6, demonstrating that two nested for-loops are required to calculate all the Hs-Hk points: the outer loop iterates over the number of retained sites ($N_s$), while the inner loop performs $M$ random mappings at a fixed number of retained sites.